cpm-cmake/CPM.cmake/README.md

 - **Auto handle dependencies** Users of your projects do not need to worry about dependencies, everything is handled automatically.
 - **Reproducable builds** Using git tags it is ensured that a project will always be in the same state everywhere.
 - **No installation required** No need to install any third-party package managers.
 Just copy the files from the CMake directory and you're good to go.
+- **Cross-Plattform** As CPM adds projects as cmake subdirectories, it is compatible with all cmake toolchains and generators.

 # Limitations